ggandor/leap.nvim/README.md

 <details>
 <summary>Why remap `s`/`S`?</summary>

-Common operations should use the fewest keystrokes, so it makes sense to take those keys over by Leap, especially given that both have short synonyms:
+Common operations should use the fewest keystrokes and the most comfortable keys, so it makes sense to take those over by Leap, especially given that both native commands have synonyms:

 Normal mode